-The distribution for each purpose lead to the folowing results :[camembert_pc_unique]
+The distribution for each purpose leads to the following results:[camembert_pc_unique]

-The distribution for purposes lead to the following results :[camembert_pc_multiple]
+The distribution for purposes leads to the following results:[camembert_pc_multiple]

 Earth dams predominate for some [pc_dams_terre] % of all reported dams.
 This is of course the oldest type and there are traces or earth dams in the remains of the most ancient civilisations.
 Furthermore this type of dam can accommodate a wide range of different foundations.
 The world's second highest dam is Nurek dam in Tajikistan (300 m high).